tpepels/mystic_quest/README.md

 #### Entity Object

 - **`name`**: The name of the entity (e.g., "Dialogue", "GuildName", "Character").
-- **`type`**: The type of the entity, which seems to categorize the entity into a specific domain (e.g., "dialogue", "guild", "player").
+- **`type`**: The type of the entity, which seems to categorize the entity into a specific domain ("player", "event", "item", "enemy", "team", "npc", "guild", "team", "dialogue").

 - **`fields`**: An array of field objects that describe the attributes of each entity.